aria-ml/dataeval/docs/source/concepts/ActingOnResults.md

 ### BER upper and lower bounds

-{class}`.BER` returns upper and lower bounds on the Bayes Error Rate — the irreducible classification error given the current feature representation.
+{func}`.ber_mst` and {func}`.ber_knn` returns upper and lower bounds on the Bayes Error Rate — the irreducible classification error given the current feature representation.
 The upper bound is the actionable number: if the BER upper bound exceeds your operational accuracy requirement, no classifier trained on this data in this feature space will meet the requirement.

 **The BER upper bound exceeds the requirement.** This does not mean the task is impossible — it means it is impossible with the current data and feature